ioanmeri/software-architecture-and-technology-of-large-scale-systems/04-reliability.md

 ## Reliability

 - A system is said to be reliable if it can continue to function correctly and remain available for operations even in the presence of partial failures
-- It is meausred as the probability of a system working correctly in a given time interval
+- It is measured as the probability of a system working correctly in a given time interval

+---

+## Availability

+Availability extends the reliability property, refers to the unavailable time

+- It is the probability of a system working correctly at any given time and being available for operations
+  - Time based availability = uptime / (uptime + downtime)
+  - Request based availability = successful requests / total requests
+- There can be downtime but the system is expected to recover from the same in a quick time

 ---